 Regulation Without Representation

 Harriet Hageman has given many speeches on Regulation Without Representation, concerning the incessant flood of regulations being produced by unelected federal bureaucrats and their affect on U.S. industries.
-Ms. Hageman states that she is not against the federal government, but is “anti-bad, wasteful government that is taking our liberties.”

 “Nobody spends somebody else’s money as carefully as he spends his own; nobody uses somebody else’s resources as carefully as he uses his own.
 So if you want efficiency and effectiveness, if you want knowledge to be properly utilized, you have to do it through the means of private property.”